ivrag/ivrag/README.md

 - 🔭 I’m currently working on a project to manage user accounts
 - 🌱 I’m currently learning GitHub
 - 🤔 I’m looking for help with mysql
-- 💬 Ask me about anything
+- 💬 Ask me about coding
 - 📫 How to reach me: [ivrag](mailto:info@ivrag.ch)

 ## Interests